IDNI/parser/docs/forest.md

 For a given node `p` returns set of subforests with children nodes.

-### bool is_ambiguous() const;

-Returns true if there exists an ambiguity in the forest.
-In other words it returns true if there is more than one tree in the parsed forest.

-### bool has_single_parse_tree() const;

-Returns true if there is no ambiguity in the forest, ie. forest has just a single tree.

 ### bool is_binarized() const;

 Returns true if the forest is binarized, ie. each node has up to 2 children.

-### bool remove_binarization(graph&);

-Removes all `__temp` symbols from the graph everywhere by replacing them with their immediate children nodes.

-These symbols are produced when `parser::options::binarize` is `true`.

-### bool remove_recursive_nodes(graph&);

-Removes all __R symbols from the graph everywhere by replacing them with their immediate children nodes.

-These symbols are produced by EBNF transformations of TGF language.

-### std::set<std::pair<NodeT, std::set<std::vector<NodeT>>>> ambiguous_nodes() const;

-Returns set of ambiguous nodes - nodes which have multiple subforests, ie. children sets.
-More than one children set means there is a split between trees.
-All nodes from the root node to the ambiguous node is a tree part which is shared among all trees in this node.

 ### size_t count_trees(const NodeT& p) const;